thehamiltonlab/thehamiltonlab.github.io/contact/index.md

 <br>

+Land Acknowledgement Statement – Moscow Campus: UI Moscow is located on the homelands of the Nimiipu (Nez Perce).
+We extend gratitude to the indigenous people that call this place home, since time immemorial.
+UI recognizes that it is our academic responsibility to build relationships with the indigenous people to ensure integrity of tribal voices.

 <figure>

 	<a href="{{ site.url }}/images/Arthropod Molecular Systematics Lab-On white.png"><img src="{{ site.url }}/images/Arthropod Molecular Systematics Lab-On white.png" alt="image" width="100"> </a>